Introduction

 }

 Step 4.
-Store the PCUser object in the token storage
+Saving the PCUser object

 let useBiometry = false;